 “…the goal for all under-performers must be to set new standards, self-monitor more frequently, and learn to become comfortable with taking a hard, unflinching look at their own performance.”

-Your ‘A’ game is what allows to put forth your best efforts with full focus on the singular task at hand.
-The concept entails that every time you sit on your desk chair, prior to working – you ask yourself:
+Your ‘A’ game is what brings about your best efforts with full focus on the singular task at hand.
+The concept entails that every time you sit on your chair prior to work, you ask yourself:

 “The mere mention of your A-game forces an internal review:

 Every time we affirm why we are doing something, the task becomes more important to us.
-A common practice amongst athletes is that just before a game commences, they psyche themselves up by stating their why’s.
+Burchard further explains that a common practice amongst athletes is that just before a game commences, they tend to psyche themselves up by stating their why’s.

-“…a lot of pro athletes tend to enjoy telling others ‘why’ they are doing something even more than ‘how’ they are going to do it.
-Also, by being open to feedback on how to improve they are able to find new and better ways to perform.”
+Furthermore, he writes: “…a lot of pro athletes tend to enjoy telling others ‘why’ they are doing something even more than ‘how’ they are going to do it.
+Also, by being open to feedback on how to improve, they are able to find new and better ways to perform.”

-For example: more frequent and quality content might be the PQO for a blogger, for the ice cream chain it may mean discerning their 2 best-selling flavors and expanding distribution on just those 2 flavors.
-For the parent, their PQO could be to increase the frequency of free time spent with their kids.
+Firstly, determine what your relevant PQO means to you.
+For example, more frequent and quality content might be the PQO for a blogger, for the ice cream chain it may mean discerning their 2 best-selling flavors and expanding distribution on just those 2 flavors.
+For the parent, their PQO could be to increase the frequency of time that they spend with their kids.

 Think about your most ambitious dream.
-Ask yourself:
+Then, ask yourself:

 “If there were only 5 major moves to make that goal happen, what would they be?”

 In ‘High Performance Habits,’ Brendon Burchard recalls the time when he first aspired to be a writer but didn’t have a clear path as to which goals would help him attain that dream.